The Application and Selection Process

 - USMLE Part 1 board scores (we accept only USMLE board scores)

 - Dean's letter of reference

 - Applications are accepted from graduating medical students, and candidates who have completed a one-year internship.
-Due to funding issues and at our hospital's request, generally we do not accept applications from candidates who have completed any years of residency training beyond internship.

 - Prior research experience is not a requirement for receiving an interview.